Kotlin/kotlinx-kover/README.md

 </details>

 ## Verification
-For all test task of module, you can specify one or more rules that check the values of the code coverage counters.
+You may specify one or more rules that check the values of the code coverage counters.

 Validation rules work for both types of agents.

 *The plugin currently only supports line counter values.*

-In the build file of the verified module:
+To add a rule check to cover the code of all modules, you need to add configuration to the module in which the plugin is applied (usually this is the root module):

 <details open>
 <summary>Kotlin</summary>